Documentation Guidelines

 • License/certification, area of specialization, place of employment of evaluator(s)

-• Documentation for psychological disabilities should come from primary health care professionals, psychiatrists, psychologists, psychological nurses, and other appropriate licensed mental health professionals.
+• Documentation for psychiatric disabilities should come from primary health care professionals, psychiatrists, psychologists, psychological nurses, and other appropriate licensed mental health professionals.
+The Director of the Miller Academic Center is available to consult with diagnosticians regarding any of these guidelines.

 • The diagnosing professional may not be a relative.